-The bankruptcy of cryptocurrency exchange FTX is the latest example of a corporate collapse Cryptocurrency resulting from governance failures.
+The bankruptcy of cryptocurrency exchange FTX is the latest example of a corporate collapse resulting from governance failures.
 Although FTX is not an insurance company, the series of events leading to its collapse should nonetheless provide a sobering warning for the insurance industry.
-AM Best would typically take a favourable view of insurance company enterprise risk FTX's collapse management (ERM) frameworks which incorporate lessons learned from recent events and emerging issues.
-Equally, we expect insurers with strong governance practices to be better highlights the able to manage risks.
+AM Best would typically take a favourable view of insurance company enterprise risk management (ERM) frameworks which incorporate lessons learned from recent events and emerging issues.
+Equally, we expect insurers with strong governance practices to be better able to manage risks.